monk-io/docs/docs/basics/monk-in-10.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Monk in 10 Minutes
+# MonkOS in 10 Minutes

-This is a super-quick guide to get some containers running within your own Monk cluster, from start to finish.
+This is a super-quick guide to get some containers running within your own MonkOS cluster, from start to finish.

 ---